nBoeninger/Neos/docs/glossary.md

    - elem = element

 # NewTypes
-new types are indicated with an _t after the variable name.
+New types are indicated with an capital T before the typename.

 # Class Names
 Classes are written in PascalCase.
 ## Class Functions
 Class Functions start with a Capital Letter
+## Signals Names
+Signals will start with an capital S.

+# Slots
+Slots starts with the Prefix On, followed by one underscore -> On_FunctionName.

 # Comments
 Comments are written to describe the why, not the how, since the code explains that.